-As we watch Singapore reopen and expats leave to reunite with their families, there's still a large population that's left behind - the domestic helpers living abroad.
+As the Summer holidays roll around and expats leave to reunite with their families, there's still a large population that's left behind - the domestic helpers living abroad in Singapore.

-We’ve all passed around stories recently of families who went through difficult journeys to travel home during the pandemic.
-Most of them had somewhat similar narratives: something along the lines of having to spend a fortune on first-class flights and quarantine hotels.
-Although the costs and hassles of travelling during a pandemic are a nightmare, those who are able to do it are lucky to be able to go home at all.
+We’re living in uncertain times, and for many expats with family in the UK, Europe and America, flights at the moment are extremely pricey.
+With disruptions to flights in the Middle East, travel plans are changing or being put on hold, and there is a general feeling that those who are able to do it are lucky to be able to go home at all.
 Why?
 Because there are many others who cannot afford this luxury.
 The are many who are unable to leave Singapore at all, and due to this geographical confinement, they haven’t been able to see their families in almost two years.
 I’m of course talking about the women who live under the same roof as us; the often under-appreciated domestic helpers in Singapore.
 Here, they share their stories…

 Jen, at the age of 47, has been many things: a waitress, a university dropout, a domestic helper, and a mum of two.